Blog Image

 • Inconsistent development programs

 Career development opportunities should focus on real change and business development purposes, rather than corporate leaders believing in coaching company wide to get the work done.
-Leaders should focus on the growth of individuals as social justice and not for ulterior motives for the organisation’s or their growth within the organisation.
+Leaders should focus on the growth of individuals as social justice and not for ulterior motives for the organization's or their growth within the organization.

 Emerging Leader: Taking the Baton to Move Ahead